FAQ

 We sell "Gift of Learning" memberships through which our community can donate memberships to students and low-income individuals that cannot afford to purchase a membership for themselves.
 If you are in need of a free membership donated by our community, please contact us through the request form found here.

-What sets the learning modules in The E-Waste Learning Hub apart from other online course?
+What sets the learning modules in The E-Waste Learning Hub apart from other online courses?

 The E-Waste Learning Hub is designed to convey complex contents to laypersons, without requiring learners to have preexisting (university or vocational) education in the field.
 By doing this, we hope to democratize the access to high-quality knowledge on raw materials, the circular economy, the energy transition, as well as AI and robotics.